satiracode/owasp-junior-appsec/Secure Coding Principles ENG.md

 SELECT * FROM users WHERE user_id = 0x31204F5220313D31
 ```

-which os equivalent to:
+which is equivalent to:

 ```sql
 SELECT * FROM users WHERE user_id = 1 OR 1=1 --
 ```

-I think it's obvious that this will return all users.
+As should be evident by now, this will return all users.

-#### How does an attacker identify the presence of SQL injections?
+#### How does a threat actor determine if an attack surface is vulnerable to SQL injection?

 Typically, **blind SQL injections** are used to identify this vulnerability.
-2 most popular types are: **Time based SQL Injection** and **Out-of-Bound SQL Injection**.
+The two most popular types are: **Time based SQL Injection** and **Out-of-Bound SQL Injection**.
 They are often used to identify vulnerable targets among the mined database of sites operating on the same basis (e.g. in WooCommerce).

 **Time based SQL Injection**
 The name speaks for itself.
 Let's take a look at the following example input: